Trump administration to offer buyouts to all federal workers – DW – 01/29/2025

 US President Donald Trump's administration on Tuesday is set to send out a memo to all federal employees giving them the chance to opt in to a plan that would allow them to retain their pay and benefits until later this year if they choose not to return to work in person.

-The "deferred resignation program," according to an email sent to federal employees and seen by news agencies, would allow federal employees to remain on the payroll through September 30 but not work.
+The "deferred resignation program," that is according to an email sent to federal employees and seen by news agencies, would allow federal employees to remain on the payroll through September 30 without having to work.

 The email gives federal employees until Feb.
 6 to decide if they want to take part in the program.
 Federal buyouts are generally capped at $25,000 (€24,000).